menu

 Step 1: Choose Your Hour

-Block time for this on your calendar right now.
-Label it “Hour of Command.”
-This is a signal to yourself and others that this time is unavailable for anything else.
+Block it now.
+Name it “Hour of Command.”
+This isn’t motivational labeling — it’s a signal to yourself and to everyone else that this time has an owner.

 Step 2: Define Your Single Mission